A font is a complete set of characters—letters, numbers, and symbols—that share a common weight, width, and style, such as 10‑pt Adobe Garamond Bold.

 You can choose Type > Find Font to find and change missing fonts.
 If a missing font is part of a style, you can update the font in that style by changing its style definition.

-InDesign’s missing fonts dialog displays whether Font Syncing is Turned On\Off in the Creative Cloud application.
-If it is turned Off, you also have an option on the Missing fonts dialog itself to Turn Typekit On.
+InDesign’s missing fonts dialog displays whether Adobe Fonts service is enabled in the Creative Cloud application.
+If it is disabled, you also have an option on the Missing fonts dialog itself to enable Adobe Fonts.

 - Install the missing fonts on your system.